AndelaDujmov/Comfort-Zone-Apparel/README.md

 # Comfort Zone Apparel

 ## Short Description
-This project aims to ...
+This project aims to describe a storefront of a casual clothing online store.
+It contains T-shits and trousers in all colors.
+Users can filter clothing based on gender or color.

 - **Time Spent:**
     In total two days